baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

       url: black-hole.example.com
 ```

-The previous example helps you to inject all those values with key such as `primary`,
+The previous example helps you to project all those values with key such as `primary`,
 `secondary`, and so on.

 ### Example: Configuration for the required entries of a collection